Muhammad-Awais-Tariq/Release_Radar/README.md

 Genre name → TMDB genre ID
       │
       ▼
-TMDB API — discover upcoming movies for that genre
+TMDB API — fetch upcoming movies for that genre
       │
       ▼
-Trim response to top 3 movies (title, date, overview, poster)
+Shape a pool of 10 candidates + the user's mood
       │
       ▼
+AI Agent (Gemini) reads the candidates + mood, picks the best 3, and writes a reason for each
+      │
+      ▼
+Parse AI response into clean movie objects
+      │
+      ▼
 Respond back to Streamlit
       │
       ▼
-Streamlit renders 3 movie cards
+Streamlit renders 3 movie cards with AI reasoning
 ```

-- You pick a genre from a dropdown in Streamlit and click the button
+- You pick a genre and (optionally) describe a mood in Streamlit, then click the button
-- Streamlit sends that genre as a POST request to the n8n webhook URL
+- Streamlit sends both as a POST request to the n8n webhook URL
-- n8n takes it from there no frontend code ever talks to TMDB directly
+- n8n fetches a pool of upcoming movies from TMDB, then hands that pool — along with your mood — to an AI agent
+- The AI genuinely **decides** which 3 movies best fit, rather than the workflow applying a fixed rule like "take the top 3 by date"
-- The finished movie data comes back as a JSON array, which Streamlit loops through and displays
+- The finished data (movies + AI reasoning) comes back as a JSON array, which Streamlit loops through and displays

 ## The n8n Workflow — Node by Node